 You can take inspiration from yield management techniques and pricing techniques in the hotel industry (or in the airline industry).

 The objective is to have the event sponsored by several sponsors and to value the gain of notoriety brought to the sponsor by the contribution of visibility for its brand (in short, an exchange of visibility / digital marketing against payment).

-From this point of view, it is necessary to create an effective sponsor package and find the relevant sponsor whose marketing department will really benefit from a win-win partnership to reach its prospects.
+With this strategy in mind, make sure to create an effective sponsor package and find the relevant sponsor whose marketing department would really benefit from a win-win partnership to reach its prospects.

 Do not hesitate to contact your sponsors to better understand their motivations (awareness, leads, performance, content promotion, promotion of a specific offer ...) and their target customers.
 Find sponsors on sites like Sponsor My Event and create sponsorship packages associated with these objectives and customer targets.

 Sponsorship does not have to be limited to an exchange of visibility for a fee.
 Don't hesitate to be creative in structuring your partnerships (for example a simple Linkedin post can bring you visibility!).

 Note that the more sponsors there are, the less visibility there is for each of them!
 So be careful not to oversaturate your event.

 Set a maximum number of sponsors (depending on your number of attendees) so that your sponsorship does not lose value.

 Once this is done, there are several key elements that can be measured to ensure that the sponsorship is working well and that your partners will be satisfied with the business you bring them:

 - Exposure rate per sponsor: